janpio/ionic-epubjs/README.md

 ## Functionality

+* Open books
   * Load and render locally available books from `/assets/books`
+  * Switch between different books
+* Reading UI
   * Tap through pages by using "next" and "previous" buttons
+  * Swipe pages to go to next or previous page
+  * Tap the page to toggle a reading mode with no UI
   * Display page number the reader is currently on
   * Display total number of pages in book
   * Display chapter title the reader is currently in
+* Table of Contents
-* Show the tables of contents of a book
+  * Show the table of contents of a book
+* Settings
+  * Change font size
-* Change font size, background color (and with it text color) and font the books is displayed with
+  * Change background color (and with it text color)
-* Adapt the toolbar and UI color depending on the chosen background color and text color
+  * UI automatically adapt the toolbar color depending on the chosen background and text color
+  * Change font family